-† Comment for the day:
+† Comments for the Day:

-In today's passage from the Book of Leviticus, we read: "Be holy, for I, the Lord, your God am holy."
+Leviticus states: "Be holy, for I, the Lord, your God, am holy."
 The scripture then underscores that holiness has to do with the quality of our relationships with those around us.
-To be holy, therefore, is to respond to the needs of others.
+To be holy, therefore, is to respond to the needs of others through love.

-Over the last two centuries, industrialization and the exploitation of natural resources have produced marked wealth and material progress.
-Yet they have also contributed to a wide-scale environmental destruction.
-The radical changes in the ecology of our planet, especially the atmosphere and the oceans, now threaten the very survival of the future generations.
-This new reality challenges us spiritually and religiously.
+Over the last two centuries, industrialization and exploitation of natural resources have produced great wealth and material progress.
+Yet they have also contributed to large-scale environmental destruction and to a highly inequitable distribution of the world's goods.
+The radical changes in the ecology of our planet, especially the atmosphere and oceans, now threaten the very survival of future generations.
+This new reality challenges us spiritually and morally.
 God calls us to extend compassion to the most vulnerable, to children not yet born, and to our fellow creatures on God's earth.
 How will we respond to this contemporary call to holiness?

-For a preacher, today's readings present a wonderful opportunity to share examples of people who act with love, mercy and compassion towards their global neighbors.
-Volunteering in a food pantry, working to end conflict and violence in our communities, welcoming refugees and the homeless, protecting the unborn and the poor, and working to protect the environment at home and at large - these are some of the ways to show love of neighbor and respond to the vocation to holiness.
+Today's readings present a wonderful opportunity to share examples of people who act with love, mercy, and compassion towards their neighbors.
+Volunteering in a food pantry, working to end conflict and violence in our communities, welcoming refugees and the homeless, protecting the unborn and the poor, and working to protect the environment at home and at large - these are some of the ways to show love of neighbor and respond to our call to holiness.

 In his First Letter to the Corinthians, St. Paul reminds us that every Christian is the temple of God.
-How radical claim that is, especially if we consider that in our society and its institutions, market forces and the nearly sacrosanct right to accumulate profit often trump human dignity.
-We can become irate when we witness the rapaciousness that seems to mark our society in these days.
+That is a radical claim, especially if we consider that in our society and its institutions, market forces and the nearly untouchable right to accumulate profit often trump human dignity.
+We can become irate when we witness the avarice that seems to mark our society these days.
 However, we do well to bear in mind that the call to holiness may also mean charitably engaging those who harm others or God's creation, our common home.